mandjo2010/site/content/parts/info.md

 ---

-Design and build applications to support data
+ Design, Build and Deploy Professional Applications to Support Data.